usnistgov/ARIAC_docs/docs/tutorials/tutorial_1.rst

     if __name__ == '__main__':
         main()

 First, an instance of the :python:`CompetitionInterface` is created with :python:`enable_moveit` set to :python:`False`, as moveit_py is not needed for this tutorial.
 Then, an executor is created containing an instance of :python:`CompetitionInterface`.
 After this, a thread is created to spin the executor.
 The competition is then started using the :python:`start_competition` method in :python:`CompetitionInterface`.
 This uses the `/ariac/start_competition` service to start the competition.
-The node then waits until the competition state is `ORDER_ANNOUNCEMENTS_DONE`.
-Finally, the competition is ended using the `/ariac/end_competition` service and the thread is joined with the main thread.
+The node then waits until the competition state is :msg:`ORDER_ANNOUNCEMENTS_DONE`.
+Finally, the competition is ended using the :topic:`/ariac/end_competition` service and the thread is joined with the main thread.